 I write comic book reviews that NOBODY has ever asked for!

-Welcome back to Longbox Junk!
-Home of comic reviews you never knew you wanted!
+Welcome back to Longbox Junk, the place to find all the comic book reviews you never asked for!

 ANYWAY. . .